parallaxsecond/parsec-book/src/contributing/README.md

 If you'd like to get a feel for what we're looking for in contributions, we also have a checklist for PR reviewers [here](pr_checklist.md).

+When planning to publish code to a package manager, make sure to read our [package management and versioning guide](package_management.md).

 *Copyright 2019 Contributors to the Parsec project.*